codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

     new YourServiceNameService(nodecg, "your-service-name", __dirname, "../your-service-name-schema.json").register();
 };

-class YourServiceNameService extends ServiceBundle<YourServiceNameServiceConfig,YourServiceNameServiceClient> {
+class YourServiceNameService extends ServiceBundle<YourServiceNameServiceConfig, YourServiceNameServiceClient> {
     async validateConfig(config: YourServiceNameServiceConfig): Promise<Result<void>> {
         // TODO You can validate your config here.
 If this gets called, the schema is correct.
         // You should for example check whether oauth keys are valid and servers are online here